-Ruby and I visit the Kilpatrick hills and Loch Humphrey!
+Ruby and I walk the Kilpatrick hills and Loch Humphrey!

 I went to the Kilpatrick hills today on the advice of a fellow dog walker who I met last week.
 Spending a lot of time walking at the beach in Erskine I see the Kilpatrick hills everyday and often wondered what it would be like to walk up there.
 I was surprised how easy and how quick it is to get there from Bishopton – just 5 minutes once you get over the Erskine bridge and you’re there.